Stock market today: Wall Street adds to its records as bond yields ease

 NEW YORK (AP) — Wall Street is adding to its records as U.S. stock indexes tick higher on Friday.

-The S&P 500 was 0.4% higher in midday trading after setting an all-time high the day before.
-The Dow Jones Industrial Average was up 31 points, or 0.1%, as of 11 a.m.
-Eastern time, and the Nasdaq composite was 0.5% higher a day after surpassing its prior record set in 2021.
+The S&P 500 was 0.7% higher in afternoon trading after setting an all-time high the day before.
+The Dow Jones Industrial Average was up 75 points, or 0.2%, as of 1:47 p.m.
+Eastern time, and the Nasdaq composite was 1.2% higher a day after surpassing its prior record set in 2021.

 In the bond market, Treasury yields eased after reports on manufacturing and sentiment among U.S. consumers came in weaker than economists expected.
 The data reinforced bets that the Federal Reserve may begin cutting interest rates in June, particularly after a report on Thursday showed a key measure of inflation the Fed closely tracks behaved pretty much as expected last month.